git/git.github.io/rev_news/drafts/edition-102.md

   somewhere, even if not all the tools were already doing it.

-  Future will tell if someone will actually implement something along the lines that have been discussed, and whether it will be a quality "privacy enhancing `date` command" usable outside the Git context, or an option integrated into Git.
+  Future will tell if someone will actually implement something along the lines that have been discussed, and whether it will be a "privacy enhancing `date` command" usable outside the Git context, or an option integrated into Git.